CreativeDataResearch/Documentation/UserGuides/Accounts Payable/Accounts Payable.md

 15. Press \<F3> to exit.
 The A/P File Maintenance screen appears.

 ### Working With Company G/L Options

+After company records are added, the values of several G/L options must be designated for each company if G/L account numbers are used.
+If necessary, the Select Alternative Company application can be used before working with company G/L options to allow the user to work with a company other than the user’s default company.
+Refer to Selecting An Alternative Company for additional information.

+1. Select option 7 (Company) from the A/P File Maintenance screen.
+The Company Maintenance screen appears.

+2. Enter the company code of the desired company and press \<Enter>, or enter ? for the Company (3,a) field and press \<Enter> to select a company from the Company Selection screen.
+3. Press \<F15> (G/L).
+The Company Maintenance (G/L) screen appears.

 ### Working With Period Date Records